danchengash/pubspec-dependency-sorter/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-package helps to sort the flutter/dart packages and plugins alphabetically, This makes it easier when managing too many packages and when working with teams
+Package helps to sort the flutter/dart packages and plugins alphabetically, This makes it easier when managing too many packages and when working with teams

 ## Features